Guide for Authors

 Please submit your article via http://ees.elsevier.com/trprot.

 Please provide the names and addresses of 4 - 5 suitable potential reviewers.
 If there are compelling reasons for excluding some individuals as potential reviewers, these can be mentioned.
 However, choice of reviewers is at the Editors' discretion.
+NEW SUBMISSIONS

 To assist in the reviewing of your paper, please add line numbering to your manuscript file.